Reviewed By:

-Why Add in an Arched Doorway?
+Why Add an Arched Doorway?

 So many aspects of homes are hard lines and corners; an arched doorway’s rounded edges give a sense of softness and elegance.
 It adds architectural interest and creates a connected flow throughout your home.

-• From your entryway into the living room
+- From your entryway into the living room

-• From the kitchen to the living room
+- From the kitchen to the living room

-• In the bathroom leading to the shower
+- In the bathroom leading to the shower

-Arch Styles
+Arch Styles for Doorways

-Arches come in different styles, from full arch, curved, or flattened, and can range from a traditional to contemporary look, depending on how they’re styled.
+Arches come in different styles, from full arch, curved, or flattened, and can range from a traditional to a contemporary look, depending on how they’re styled.

+When considering an arch for your home, it helps to ask yourself a few questions.
 Beyond shape, how do you want the arch to function as a design element?
 Do you want it to blend in or stand out and make a statement?
 Look to your home for clues about which style will fit best.

 The JBDB team can also help you with the pros and cons of various options, making specific recommendations for the architectural style best suited to your home’s look and feel.